franciskinyuru/Bookstore/README.md

 Render

 ## Support and contact details
-For more information or Support liase with any contributor of listed for this project.
+For more information or Support liase with any contributor listed for this project.
 ### License Information

 Permission is hereby granted, free of charge, to any person obtaining a copy